maxzz/pmac/README.md

 Then set each of these login forms to be used only for exact matching URLs.

 This utility will not take into account password change forms.

+You can click the list item to check the details.